 Studies show most microorganisms thrive between 77°F (25°C) and 113°F (45°C).
 A 10°F (12°C) drop in temperature reduces the effectiveness of the bacterial growth about 90%.
 However, there are some steps you can take to ensure optimal system performance when your wastewater temperature is slowly decreasing.

 - Increase your return activated sludge (RAS) or decrease waste activated sludge (WAS).

-- Maintain Dissolved Oxygen (DO) at optimal levels, a minimum of 2 ppm.
+- Maintain dissolved oxygen (DO) at optimal levels, a minimum of 2 parts per million (ppm).

 - Supply hot air or hot water to your wastewater source to maintain an appropriate temperature.